Skip to content

 • Commitment to clinical practice and using empirically supported treatments

-• Completion of at least 15 hours in psychology with particular reference to General Psychology, Developmental Psychology, Statistics, Research Methods and Tests and Measurements
+• Completion of at least 15 hours in psychology with particular reference to General Psychology, Developmental Psychology, History and Systems, Statistics, Research Methods, and Tests and Measurements (Students lacking these required courses are still encouraged to apply.
+In most cases, students lacking these courses will be required to complete them prior to matriculation.)

 • Guided by an appreciation and respect for individual and cultural differences La Salle University’s Psy.D.
 Program is committed to promoting diversity, equity, inclusion, and belonging.
 We value the multiple and intersecting identities of our students.
 Individuals from diverse backgrounds are encouraged to apply.